1. Deepfake Crime | Case Background and Initial Allegations

 As a result, the core issue in the deepfake crime analysis became whether mere private possession of these AI generated images without any malicious purpose should warrant criminal prosecution.

-Trends in Prosecution of AI Generated Imagery
+Trends in Prosecution of Ai Generated Imagery

 Across New York, deepfake crime referrals have increased sharply, particularly when complainants are acquainted with the accused and when images appear realistic.